 The Trek has challenging terrain and limited accessibility.
 Tsum Valley was previously secluded.
 Medieval history for a blend of Buddhism and Tibetan lifestyle practices in the Tsum Valley.
 This sacred land has long been a meditative ground for many Buddhist priests and masters.
 Milarepa Cave in the Tsum Valley is living evidence of this.

 Like any other bordering space, the Tsum Valley has a documented history dating back to the 20th century.
-Tibetan traders entered this area to trade with Nepalese locals at the time.
+Tibetan traders entered this area to trade with Nepalese locals.
 This trade route, called Tsumba Tsho, remains.
 Despite being accessible now, the Tsum Valley remains restricted.
 It was open for travelers after 2008, but it remains a restricted area.
 Entry requires a restricted area permit.

 Best Season for Tsum Valley

 Nepal has excellent weather for trekking year-round.
-Apart from a few months that experience extreme weather (winter and summer), trekking is fine.
+Apart from a few months when the weather is extreme (winter and summer), trekking is fine.
 The valley lies in the rain-shadow precinct and is dry most of the year.
 Its location beyond the Himalayan Mountains keeps it dry, even during the monsoon season.

 Given these factors, this traverse is possible year-round, except during the harsh winter.
 During the winter, the Upper Himalayan region receives heavy snowfall, reducing accessibility.
 Thus, the best time to traverse the Manaslu region is from mid-April to mid-October, except for the winter months (Dec-Feb).